Published on December 30th, 2012 | by admin0

 The next major change in soccer formations was known as “The Pyramid” with 2–3–5 (2 defenders, 3 midfielders and 5 forwards) By the 1890s, it was the standard formation in England and had spread all over the world and it was used by most teams up to the 1940s.
 By the late-1930s most English clubs had adopted the WM formation.
 Which has been either described as a 3–2–5 ( 3 defenders, 2 midfielders and 5 attackers) or as a 3–4–3 (3 defenders, 4 midfielders and 3 attackers).

 By the 1970s the 4–2–4 soccer formation was very popular.
 It developed as a result of increasing skill and fitness of players.
-The aim was to have the 2 midfield player join the attack creating 6 forwards and have the same two midfielders join the defence creating 6 defenders.
-Once the defence had regained possession they would quickly play the ball forward to the waiting 4 attackers and the two midfield players would join them.
+The aim was to have the 2 midfield players join the attack creating 6 forwards and have the same two midfielders join the defense creating 6 defenders.
+Once the defense had regained possession they would quickly play the ball forward to the waiting 4 attackers and the two midfield players would join them.

 Even in the 1970s, if you watch some old games on the television or the computer you will see professional teams in Britain playing on muddy wet fields with the players covered in mud.
 This did not lend to very intricate and skillful soccer being played.
 Contrary to this in Southern Europe and South America teams were playing in warm weather on dry fields and therefore were playing the ball on the ground, with lots of passes and lots of dribbling and that is why there were two very different kinds of play and skill sets between those regions.